 If you believe a person is being trafficked and is in immediate danger, you should call 999 immediately.
 You can report suspicions of trafficking by calling 101 or visiting your local police station.

-Our Diocesan Steering Group on Modern Slavery welcomes new members!
-The task to overcome this heinous practice is enormous.
-Our Steering Group aims to combat modern slavery wherever it is found, diligently working toward its abolition by collaborating with other churches and external organisations, actively raising awareness, and assisting the police in bringing the perpetrators modern slavery to justice.
+The task to overcome the criminal trade in people is enormous.
+Our Diocese is committed to combatting modern slavery in all its guises and has a Steering Group attached to our Social Action Commission.
+The Steering Group aims to combat modern slavery wherever it is found, working diligently towards its abolition by collaborating with churches, charities, volunteers and external organisations, actively raising awareness, and assisting the police in bringing the perpetrators modern slavery to justice.

-Please contact our Social Action Advisor; E: [email protected] if your parish would be interested in receiving a talk or being a part of the diocesan response to modern slavery.
+Please contact our Social Action Advisor if your parish is interested in being part of the diocesan response to modern slavery.